 Why is this so?

-Singaporeans now are much more educated than they were in the past.
-People now favour unique names – those with sophisticated, unusual names, or uncommon characters.
 For instance, parents could tweak a small component of the usual character for wei (“great”) into a different character, such that it now means “precious”.

-More and more Chinese Singaporeans also modify their names so as to not be confused with that of Chinese immigrants.
+More and more Chinese Singaporeans also modify their names so as not to be confused with that of Chinese immigrants.

 Do locals still consult geomancers for Singapore Chinese names?